-- 1. A Self-Governance Tribe must apply the cost principles of the applicable OMB circular, generally OMB Circular A-87, except as modified by 25 U.S.C.
+- 1. A Self-Governance Tribe must apply the applicable OMB cost principles, except as modified by 25 U.S.C.
 450j-1, other provisions of law, or any exemptions to applicable OMB circulars subsequently granted by OMB (42 CFR section 137.167). - 2.
 For contract health services, the tribal compactor is the payer of last resort.
 Before seeking payment from the tribal compactor, the contract provider must first seek payment from all alternate resources, such as health care providers and institutions; health care programs including programs under the Social Security Act (i.e., Medicare or Medicaid); State or local health care programs; and, private insurance.
 Where a third-party liability is established after the claim is paid, reimbursement from the third party should be sought (42 CFR section 136.61).